 Rest, meaning both sleep and through-the-day relaxation, is the most generally prescribed remedy for many ills.
-Sir William Osler, the one hundredth anniversary of whose birth was celebrated on a worldwide scale in July, wrote in 1910: "the ordinary highpressure business or professional man suffering from angina pectoris may find relief, or even cure, in the simple process of slowing the engines."
+Sir William Osler, the great Canadian physician, wrote in 1910: "the ordinary high-pressure business or professional man suffering from angina pectoris may find relief, or even cure, in the simple process of slowing the engines."